Radio DJ Steve Wright died in February 2024 and now, 16 months on, the contents of his will and who he has left his estate to has been revealed.

-According to his death certificate, Steve died from a ruptured ulcer in his stomach.
+Last July, according to his death certificate, it was revealed that Steve died from a ruptured ulcer in his stomach.
 His certificate stated that the causes of his death were acute peritonitis and a perforated gastric peptic ulcer.

 Peritonitis is an infection of the lining of the abdomen.